open-dollar/od-docs/docs/faq.md

 OD is a standard ERC-20 token which can be used across any bridge, DeFi protocols, exchanges, etc. that support it.
 Have an idea for an OD integration?
 Let us know in [discord](https://discord.opendollar.com/)!

 ### What networks is Open Dollar deployed on?
 Open Dollar is currently only deployed on Arbitrum.
-There's also a testnet version deployed on Arbitrum-Goerli.
+There's also a testnet version deployed on Arbitrum-Sepolia.

 ### Where can I trade my NFV?
 You can trade your vaults on any NFT marketplace, like [OpenSea](https://opensea.io/) for example.
 Keep in mind that when you sell your Non-Fungible Vault you’re also selling all collateral and debt associated with it.
 Any app or tool which supports the ERC-721 token standard will also support Open Dollar NFVs.